Skip Navigation

 4. Ability to prioritize risk mitigation decisions and activities.

-3. A POA&M must be documented and designed to correct deficiencies and reduce or eliminate vulnerabilities in organizational systems.
+3. A Plan of Action and Milestone (POA&M) must be documented and designed to correct deficiencies and reduce or eliminate vulnerabilities in organizational systems.

 4. Security controls should be monitored on an ongoing basis to ensure the continued effectiveness of the controls.
 A plan for monitoring and assessing the state of security controls on a recurring basis must be developed that occurs more frequently than the annual assessments.